-This decrease in the discount rate is a consequence of a reduction in prevailing corporate bond rates between 31 December 2016 and 31 December 2017.
+This increase in the discount rate is a consequence of the increase in long-term Gilt yields between 31 December 2017 and 31 December 2018.

 The post-retirement mortality assumptions allow for expected decrease in longevity.
 The "current" disclosures above relate to assumptions based on longevity (in years) following retirement at the balance sheet date, with "future" being that relating to an employee retiring in 2030.
-2016 CMI mortality projections, with a level of smoothing applied, have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.
+2017 CMI mortality projections have been adopted in the assumptions on the basis that it is now widely accepted that reductions in mortality have not been as high as expected in previous projections.